Hotels in Tucson, Arizona

 Which hotels in Tucson, Arizona are great for a weekend getaway?

 Several hotels in Tucson, Arizona are ideal for a weekend getaway.
-The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (0.32 mi) offers a pool and on-site dining.
-DoubleTree by Hilton Tucson Downtown Convention Center (0.64 mi) offers a pool and on-site dining.
-Hilton Garden Inn Tucson Airport (11.01 mi) offers a pool and on-site dining.
+The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (0.32 mi, from $199/night), DoubleTree by Hilton Tucson Downtown Convention Center (0.64 mi, from $113/night), and AC Hotel by Marriott Tucson Downtown (0.72 mi, from $240/night) all offer a pool and on-site dining.

 Which hotels in Tucson, Arizona offer free breakfast?